 Rotator Cuff Tendon Injury

-Tears of the rotator cuff tendons occur in the young, only if the force dislocating the shoulder is high or the shoulder has been taken a long way Out of joint.
-Getting dumped playing rugby and water skiing injuries are the commonest cause of this problem.
+Tears of the rotator cuff tendons occur in the young, only if the force dislocating the shoulder is high or the shoulder has been taken a long way out of joint.
+Getting speared into the ground playing rugby and water skiing injuries are the commonest cause of this problem.
 If the tear is bad enough, it may be found that the arm cannot be lifted up under its own power (after the shoulder has been reduced).
 In this situation early repair of the rotator cuff tendons is advised.
 Substantial delay in repair may lead to these tendons becoming irreparable, leaving a permanently weak shoulder.

 Tears of these tendons in the elderly are much more common because the tendon structure is substantially weaker than in the younger patient.
 Again, if, after reduction of the dislocation, the patient cannot raise his or her arm, then this injury should be suspected.
 Investigation, probably including arthroscopy, should then be carried out.
 Even though a recurrence of the dislocation may not happen in this age group, all tendons should be repaired if torn.
 This will restore power and active motion to the shoulder.